RestKit/RestKit/README.md

 1. Drag the RestKit.xcodeproj file from the RestKit project window and drop it on your "<Your Project's Name>".xcodeproj.
 1. Click on your project's name in the sidebar on the left to open the project settings view in the right pane of the window.
 1. In the middle pane you will see **PROJECT** and **TARGETS** headers for your project.
 Click on your project name, then select **Build Settings** along the top to open the Build Settings editor for your entire project.
 1. Find the **Header Search Paths** setting.
 Double click and add a new entry.
-When RestKit is compiled, it will copy all relevant headers to the appropriate location under the /Build directory within the RestKit checkout. **DO NOT** check the `Recursive` checkbox.
+Add a search path to the RestKit/Build directory you have added to your project.
+For example, if you checked the submodule out to the 'Libraries' subdirectory of your project, your header path would be 'Libraries/RestKit/Build'. **DO NOT** check the `Recursive` checkbox.
 1. Find the **Other Linker Flags** entry and double click it.
 Use the **+** button to add a new entry and enter `-ObjC -all_load`.
 Dismiss the editor with the **Done** button.
 1. Locate the target you wish to add RestKit to in the **TARGETS** list in the middle of the editor pane.
 Select it to open the target settings editor in the right pane of the window.
 1. Click the **Build Phases** tab along the top of the window to open the Build Phases editor.